 - CS401 - Computer Architecture

-401-3 Computer Architecture.
 Review of logical circuit design.
 Hardware description languages.
 Algorithms for high-speed addition, multiplication and division.
 Pipelined arithmetic.
 Implementation and control issues using PLA's and microprogramming control.
 Cache and main memory design.
 Input/Output.
 Introduction to interconnection networks and multiprocessor organization.
 Prerequisite: CS 320 with a grade of C or better or graduate standing.

 - CS404 - Autonomous Mobile Robots

-404-3 Autonomous Mobile Robots.
 This course is a comprehensive introduction to modern robotics with an emphasis on autonomous mobile robotics.
 Fundamentals of sensors and actuators as well as algorithms for top level control are discussed.
 Multi-robotics and human-robot interaction issues are explored.
 A group project is an integral part of this course.
 Prerequisite: CS 330 with a grade of C or better or graduate standing.
 CS fee: $125.

-- CS406 - Basic Linux System Admin
+- CS406 - Basic Linux System Administration

-406-3 Basic Linux System Administration.
 This course will be an introduction to the administration of Linux systems, with emphasis on security for networked systems.
 Topics to be covered include: installation and configuration of Linux distributions, typical maintenance activities, and security measures for networked systems.
 Students will have access to lab machines for hands on practice.
 Prerequisite: CS 306 with a grade of C or better or graduate standing.

-- CS407 - Adv Linux/UNIX Programming
+- CS407 - Advanced Linux/UNIX Programming

-407-3 Advanced Linux/UNIX Programming.
 This course builds on the knowledge gained in CS 306, to prepare students to do advanced development on Linux/UNIX platforms.
 The topics studied are critical for achieving high performance in large-scale, high-load networked software systems.
 These topics include development techniques such as profiling, concurrent programming and synchronization, network programming for high-load servers, advanced I/O alternatives, and IPC such as shared memory.
 The course will involve the study of code from Open Source projects like Apache and Nginx.
 The focus will be on the C language, but other languages will also be considered.
 Students must complete a significant network software project.
 Prerequisites: CS 306 and CS 335, with grades of C or better, or graduate standing with C language and Linux system programming experience.

 - CS408 - Applied Cryptography

-408-3 Applied Cryptography.
 This course is a comprehensive introduction to modern cryptography, with an emphasis on the application and implementation of various techniques for achieving message confidentiality, integrity, authentication and non-repudiation.
 Applications to Internet security and electronic commerce will be discussed.
 All background mathematics will be covered in the course.
 Prerequisite: CS 330 with a grade of C or better and MATH 221 or graduate standing.

 - CS409 - Ethical Hacking